2017-2018 PRIVATE MUSIC LESSON FACULTY

 Kevin Martins is a Horn player with degrees in Psychology, Philosophy, Music Education and Horn Performance from Bristol Community College as well as the University of Massachusetts in Amherst.
 He currently works in Blackstone and Millville where he teaches middle school band, high school jazz, beginning band, and the two-time National Champion Blackstone Millville Regional Marching Band.
 Mr. Martins resides with his wife Shannan, his daughter Leora, and his son Kellen in Medway, Massachusetts.
 In his free time, Mr. Martins enjoys fly fishing, disc golf and photography.

-GUITAR / ELECTRIC GUITAR / UKELELE
+GUITAR / ELECTRIC GUITAR / UKULELE

 Anna Freitas — Guitar Instructor